Skip to main content

 What is an operating budget?

-The operating budget reflects the estimated cost for the City to provide programs and services, and the way in which those costs will be paid for, including property taxes and user fees.
+The operating budget reflects the estimated cost for the City to provide programs and services, and how those costs will be paid for, including property taxes and user fees.

 Examples of these programs and services are:

-• Maintaining the roads and public transit systems that move people
+• Maintaining the roads, paths, and public transit systems that move people

 • Police, bylaws and fire rescue services to keep people safe